|

 Although we all wore the same uniform at St. John's, one

 tooth removed any remaining doubt.
-Given that my
+Since my

 mother was too broke to have the tooth fixed for two